Skip to content

 The St George Church at Oplenac - its interior and crypt are lined with mosaic copies of Serbia's great medieval frescoes.
 Photo: Mckayser / Wikimedia Commons, CC BY 3.0 - https://commons.wikimedia.org/wiki/File:Kirche_des_Hl._Georg_in_Topola_(Oplenac)_Serbien.jpg

 The church looks plain enough in white marble from outside, and then you step in.
 Every surface, and the crypt below where the kings and princes lie, is covered in shimmering mosaics that reproduce the frescoes of Serbia’s greatest medieval monasteries, millions of tiny tiles assembled into a single dazzling interior.
-It is one of the most surprising sights in the country, and almost nobody outside Serbia has heard of it.
+It’s one of the most surprising sights in the country, and almost nobody outside Serbia has heard of it.
 Add the fortified town and museum of Karađorđe down in Topola, and a cellar tasting of the local wine, and you have a rounded, easy day.
-There is no standalone guide for it yet, so file it as a personal recommendation.
+If you want to turn it into a fuller loop, our Šumadija royal wine route strings Topola and Oplenac together with the 1804 uprising site at Orašac, the Bukovička Banja spa and a winery tasting on the same hillside.

 West: the mountains you should not rush

 Now for the part the tour ads gloss over.
-Search “day trips from Belgrade” and you will be offered Zlatibor, Tara and Mokra Gora in the far west.
-They are among the best places in Serbia, and they make lousy day trips.
+Search “day trips from Belgrade” and you’ll be offered Zlatibor, Tara and Mokra Gora in the far west.
+They’re among the best places in Serbia, and they make lousy day trips.
 Zlatibor is about a 3-hour drive; Mokra Gora, home of the Šargan Eight heritage railway and Kusturica’s wooden village Drvengrad, is around 3 to 4 hours; Tara National Park, with its Drina canyon viewpoints, is roughly 4 hours out.
-On a single day that is around eight hours in the car for two or three on the ground.
+On a single day that’s around eight hours in the car for two or three on the ground.

 The narrow-gauge Šargan Eight heritage train at Mokra Gora station in western Serbia, forested mountains behind